AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 chart.data("Tyger, tyger, burning bright", "by-char");
 ```

-The sample below shows how to work with parsing settings.
+The following sample shows how to work with parsing settings.
 It is a Tag Cloud with the 16 most frequent words in William Blake's poem "The Tyger", some function words ignored:

 ```
 // create data